jjvanzon/Circular-Language-Spec/constructs-drafts/access-control-loose-ideas.md

 You can exclude the __Add__, __Remove__ and __Clear__ methods with the __HasAdd__, __HasRemove__ and __HasClear__ structure settings.
 You can also merely access control the __Add__, __Remove__ and __Clear__ methods.
 That way you can disallow calls to the procedures from outside your library or application, so only your application can __Add__, __Remove__ or __Clear__, but any program, that links to your application, can’t.
 That would be the situation when you give a method __Friend__ access.
 You can also make the method __Private__, in case of which only procedures within the list class itself can access the method.
 See the *Access Control* section for more on this subject.

 Consider access control of the system interface members.
-Perhaps you just have to talk about access control in the implementation articles of Coding Concepts and all.
+Perhaps you just have to talk about access control in the implementation articles of Coding Aspects and all.

 -----